 Start prioritizing your compelling subject lines.
 Keep them interesting, precise, clear, and most importantly short.
 Make every word count and if people don’t respond to your first email, don’t give up.
 Send a follow-up email with a new subject line to give your email a second chance.

-2. Personalize, personalize and personalize the subject lines
+2. Personalize the subject lines

 It’s out with the sales jargon and in with personalization.
 With a wealth of data under our belt, customers expect us to know exactly what they want — and they don't want to see another yawn-inducing generic email subject line.